iWriteGigs

 Question #26

-A They make beautiful sculptures, but don’t know what they mean.
+A They don’t know anything.

 B They are wise about matters related to their craft, but assume that they know many other things, which they don’t actually understand.